mikegagnon/mentor-protege/doc/main.md

 ~purpose-8a
 ## Purpose of 8(a) BD

-The mentor-protégé program available to firms participating in the 8(a) BD program is used as a business development tool in which mentors provide diverse types of [business assistance](##ba) to eligible 8(a) BD protégés.
+The mentor-protégé program available to firms participating in the 8(a) BD program is used as a business development tool in which mentors provide diverse types of [business assistance](##ba) to eligible 8(a) BD protégé.

-The explicit purpose of the 8(a) BD mentor-protégé relationship is to enhance the capabilities of protégés and to improve their ability to successfully compete for both government and commercial contracts.
+The explicit purpose of the 8(a) BD mentor-protégé relationship is to enhance the capabilities of protégé and to improve their ability to successfully compete for both government and commercial contracts.

 Similarly, the mentor-protégé program for all small business concerns is designed to require approved mentors to provide [assistance](##a) to protégé firms.

 ~a
 ## Assistance

-The purpose of the assistance is to enhance the capabilities of protégés, to assist protégés with meeting their business goals, and to improve the ability of protégés to compete for contracts.
+The purpose of the assistance is to enhance the capabilities of protégé, to assist protégé with meeting their business goals, and to improve the ability of protégé to compete for contracts.

 ~ba
 ## Business assistance